22940dev/hugo-frameview/content/likes.md

 I hope to build my own app or tool that will join this list soon too.

-### Alfred
-Of most of software I like to use, Alfred takes the top place.
-I love extending this awesome launcher with workflows of my own.
-I use [AwGo](https://github.com/deanishe/awgo) library for writing nearly all my workflows and I share all the workflows I made [here](https://github.com/learn-anything/alfred-workflows#readme).

 ## Automation
 I am a bit obsessed with automation and productivity.
 And I like to share all the interesting things I learn on this journey to a **perfect** setup.